TeamSHIRO/KURO/docs/kuro_booting_convention.md

 > [!NOTE]
 > KURO bootloader is the official reference implementation of the KURO booting convention.

+> [!IMPORTANT]
+> KURO can mean different things in different contexts.
+The bootloader, and the booting convention.

 ### 1.3.7 Executable

 A file that contains a program that can be executed by the operating system or other software.
 In this document, the